Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems: Calibration of paths

 We outline the strategy of this proof to aid the reader.

-\begin{itemize} \item First we regenerate $\Sigma$ to a path $\Sigma_1$ which lives inside $\O(\Gamma)$. \item Next, we define a simplicial path $\Sigma_2$ in $\overline{\O(\Gamma)}$, obtained from $\Sigma_1$ by, essentially, replacing each vertex with a point that minimizes the displacement in the corresponding simplex. \item Finally, we add extra points to $\Sigma_2$ in order to obtain a simplicial path, $\Sigma_0$ to ensure that $\lambda$ is continuous along the path. \item Along the way, we verify that we maintain control of the displacements of our paths, exploiting both quasi-convexity and the fact that $\operatorname{spec}(\phi)$ is well ordered (Theorem~\ref{conj}). \end{itemize}
+\begin{itemize} \item First we regenerate $\Sigma$ to a path $\Sigma_1$ which lives inside $\O(\Gamma)$.
+This is basically an application Theorem~\ref{tregge} in its full generality, which, in particular, requires the inductive hypothesis on the rank.
+This is the only place of this section where such hypothesis is needed.
+We also note that in case $\phi$ is irreducible, then any path with finite displacement is in $\O(\Gamma)$ (see Remark~\ref{reminf}) so this step (and hence inductive hypothesis) is not necessary in this case. \item Next, we define a simplicial path $\Sigma_2$ in $\overline{\O(\Gamma)}$, obtained from $\Sigma_1$ by, essentially, replacing each vertex with a point that minimizes the displacement in the corresponding simplex. \item Finally, we add extra points to $\Sigma_2$ in order to obtain a simplicial path $\Sigma_o$ to ensure that $\lambda$ is continuous along the path. \item Along the way, we verify that we maintain control of the displacements of our paths, exploiting both quasi-convexity and the fact that $\operatorname{spec}(\phi)$ is well ordered (Theorem~\ref{conj}). \end{itemize}